reshamas/reshamas.github.io/_posts/2019-01-02-wimlds-2018-annual-report.md

 ## Inactive Chapters
 A chapter is considered inactive if they did not organize at least one event in 2018.
 The following chapters are currently considered inactive:
-1. Detroit Metro, Michigan
+1. Detroit Metro, Michigan, USA
-2. Corpus Christie, Texas
+2. Corpus Christie, Texas, USA
 3. Sao Paolo, Brazil
 4. Kigali, Rwanda